 The gifts are to make a church and all of its individuals healthy

 in all respects.

-are 9 gifts given by the Holy Spirit that Paul lists here.
+are 9 gifts that Paul list.
+Whether

 Paul does list 9 of them.
 You

 So the number 9 might well be important.

 For those who put a lot of stock in Biblical numbers it is

 first gift is a message of wisdom.
 This

 is wisdom that could not be assessable without the Holy Spirit providing